Skip to main content

 Contribute to the GAI Conversation

-If you’ve integrated GAI into your course in ways that support student learning, growth, or engagement, we’d love to hear from you as part of our ongoing effort to showcase authentic examples from Northwestern instructors.
+If you’ve integrated AI into your course in ways that support student learning, growth, or engagement, we’d love to hear from you as part of our ongoing effort to showcase authentic examples from Northwestern instructors.

 Share Your Innovative Teaching